greenelab/ccc-manuscript/manuscript.md

 Each panel shows the correlation value using Pearson ($p$), Spearman ($s$) and CCC ($c$).
 Vertical and horizontal red lines show how CCC clustered data points using $x$ and $y$.
 ](images/intro/relationships.svg "Different types of relationships in data"){#fig:datasets_rel width="100%"}

+The CCC provides a similarity measure between any pair of variables, either with numerical or categorical values.
+The method assumes that if there is a relationship between two variables/features describing $n$ data points/objects, then the **cluster**ings of those objects using each variable should **match**.
+In the case of numerical values, CCC uses quantiles to efficiently separate data points into different clusters (e.g., the median separates numerical data into two clusters).
+Once all clusterings are generated according to each variable, we define the CCC as the maximum adjusted Rand index (ARI) [@doi:10.1007/BF01908075] between them, ranging between 0 and 1.
+Details of the CCC algorithm can be found in [Methods](#sec:ccc_algo).

 We examined how the Pearson ($p$), Spearman ($s$) and CCC ($c$) correlation coefficients behaved on different simulated data patterns.
 In the first row of Figure @fig:datasets_rel, we examine the classic Anscombe's quartet [@doi:10.1080/00031305.1973.10478966], which comprises four synthetic datasets with different patterns but the same data statistics (mean, standard deviation and Pearson's correlation).